Homemade diets

 One of the reasons for this is due to something in the composition of olives known as terpenoids.
 Also known as isoprenoids, these are natural chemical compounds which are also present in catnip.
 Catnip for cats is a substance which some cats will go crazy for.
 It can act as both a stimulant and a relaxant, although not all cats will react in the same way.

 When they do respond positively, these chemicals activate the pheromone receptors of our felines in their vomeronasal organ.
-This can cause a rush of of energy, making them run around the room and enjoy themselves.
+This can cause a rush of energy, making them run around the room and enjoy themselves.
 We may see dilation of pupils and even some reckless behavior.
 However, not all cats respond to terpenoids in this way.
+It's interesting to note that the affinity for such compounds might be linked to genetic factors.

 How many olives can I feed my cat?